victorclaessen/home-assistant.io/source/_integrations/sensibo.markdown

 This service is reliant on an internet connection and that the **Sensibo** API is available.
 Here are the things you can try before raising an issue:

-- Check that internet is available from your Home Assistant instance.
+- Check that internet is available in your Home Assistant instance.
 - Check that the **Sensibo** API is available by clicking [here](https://home.sensibo.com/api/v1/users/me).
 If you have previously logged in to Sensibo web, you will get a JSON back with the provided information about your account.
 If not logged in, the API will respond with `login_required`.
 - Use `curl` in a terminal on your Home Assistant instance using the same URL as previously opened in the browser. `curl https://home.sensibo.com/api/v1/users/me`